Anurag-dwved/anurag-dwivedi-wasserstoff-AiInternTask/README.md

-# anurag-dwivedi-wasserstoff-AiInternTask
+# Anurag-dwivedi-Wasserstoff-AiInternTask
-# AI Personal Email Assistant
+# AI Personal Email-Assistant

 An intelligent email automation system that reads, analyzes, and takes action on your emails using Google's Gemini AI, with integrations for Slack, web search, and calendar scheduling.
 # AI Personal Email Assistant with Gemini